TJHeaton/PP-paper-examples/README.md

 Again plots of the posterior mean of the sample occurrence rate, histograms of the posterior number of changepoints, and histograms of their locations are generated in `output/SimulationStudy1` and `output/SimulationStudy2` respectively.
 For simulation study 1, we also create the plots in the SI showing individual posterior realisations of the rate (and the mean rate conditional on a specified number of changepoints)

-### Evidence of SPOD failure
+### Evidence of SPD failure
-The demonstration of how SPDs fail to provide valid estimates are reproduced by
+The demonstrations/illustrations of how SPDs fail to provide reliable or accurate estimates are reproduced by

-- 004_SPDFailure.R ---
-- 005_SPD_Bootstrapping_Failure.R --- to run the simulation study example 2, a Poisson process with four changepoints

-I recommend substantially updating the README file to include: (1) a citation to the manuscript, and (2) a note that it accompanies a manuscript with the title and authors of the manuscript; (3) a brief description of the files included in the repository and their precise relationship to the figures and tables in the manuscript; (4) the names and version numbers of the key pieces of software used; (5) brief instructions to the user about how to get started working with the project, eg. which file to open first to reproduce the results presented in the paper.
+- 004_SPDFailure.R --- creates plots showing how SPDs are overly variable (Figure 2) and how an SPD of a songle determination makes no sense (Figure 3)
+- 005_SPD_Bootstrapping_Failure.R --- creates plot illustrating the failure of bootstrapping and confidence intervals for SPDs (Figure 4)